What is it?

 Resolution and Color Rendition

-The scanner I use is a Danish made Scanview Scanmate 5000 which offers up to 5000DPI in scanning resolution.
-This works out to around 35 megapixels from a 35mm scan, 80-200 megapixels in medium format, and 400megapixels up to a gigapixel in large format.
-Printing sizes vary but needless to say scans like these have been used to print extremely big prints at art galleries and even billboards.
-It makes digital look like it's years behind in resolution.
+The scanner I use is a US made Colorgetter Falcon which offers up to 5418DPI in optical scanning resolution.
+This works out to around 39 megapixels from a 35mm scan, 100-214 megapixels from medium format (645-6x9), 518 megapixels from 4x5 and up to 2.3 gigapixels from 8x10.
+Scans like these have been used to print extremely big prints at art galleries and even billboards.
+The larger formats make digital look like it's years behind in resolution.

 Drum scanners need a lot of care, regular maintenance, and often big investments to replace expensive high-end electronic or mechanical parts to keep them performing to the very best of their ability.
 However, they are overall very bulletproof and built to last many years, even decades of use with proper maintenance.

 For those seeking second rate quality, this may not be something you would be interested in.
 Drum scans are not as cheap as a local lab's CCD scan, but they are truly the best and purest path to the ultimate quality possible.
 It's better to scan less but scan better images that will really wow people.

 The costs of running a drum scanner is never as cheap as a CCD or CMOS.
 The costs may add up - from the chemicals, tape and mylar needed for wet mounting to the maintenance and power usage.
 However, the value is worth it when you compare the quality and only want to ever have to scan an image once.
 It may be a time consuming process but drum scanners were actually built for volume scanning, so even though the actual mounting of the drum may take a while, scanning many images at once is easier than with many CCD or CMOS scanners that allow you to preview only one at a time.